• Skip to primary navigation

 Pinto beans are versatile in that they can be shared as a main, side or component.
 Here are some ideas to get you started:

-As a Main: Share with Cheesy Jalapeño Cornbread or Gluten Free Cornbread and a side of sautéed greens such as spinach, kale or Smoky Collard Greens.
+As a Main: Share with Buttery Sourdough Cornbread, Cheesy Jalapeño Cornbread or Gluten Free Cornbread and a side of sautéed greens such as spinach, kale or Smoky Collard Greens.
 Top with cilantro and Pickled Jalapeños.

 As a Side: These smoky pinto beans are delicious paired with Tofu Tacos, Cauliflower Tinga Tacos, and my Cheesy Tofu Enchiladas.
 These beans are also fabulous with grilled veggie Kielbasa.

-As a Component: Slow cooker pinto beans Mexican food is one of my favorite ways to enjoy them.
-Stuffed into a burrito or Sofritas Burrito Bowl, they can be subbed in just about any recipe that calls for black beans like in these Tacos Rancheros (with a little less rancheros sauce).
-Enjoy them in a Vegetarian Chili Tater Tot Hot Dish or this Vegetarian One Pan Mexica Quinoa.
+As a Component: Slow cooker pinto beans with Mexican food is one of my favorite ways to enjoy them.
+Stuffed into a burrito or Sofritas Burrito Bowl, they can be subbed in just about any recipe that calls for black beans like in these Tacos Rancheros and Sweet Potato and Black Bean Tacos (sub pinto beans!).
+Enjoy them in these Crunchy Old School Bean and Cheese Tacos, a Vegetarian Chili Tater Tot Hot Dish or this Vegetarian One Pan Mexica Quinoa.
 And during fall poblano season, you gotta give my Stuffed Poblano Peppers a go!

 Make Refried Pinto Beans: Like in my Black Refried Beans recipe, you can also use your pinto beans to make refried beans, simply by draining the beans and reserving one cup of bean broth.
 Return the beans to the crock pot and mash using a potato masher.
 Add broth back to the beans a little at a time to desired consistency.
 If they get too brothy, you can turn the crockpot back on to steam off some of the moisture.